American-Capstones/TAMU-Fall-2023-Backend/README.md

   // Here is where you will add all of the required initialization code that
   // your backend plugin needs to be able to start!

-  // The env contains a lot of goodies, but our router currently only
-  // needs a logger
   return await createRouter({
     logger: env.logger,
     config: env.config,